oatlog/oatlog/doc/extended_abstract/main.typ

         using a dynamic instead of static index data structure, in addition to other ongoing work on whole-ruleset optimization and on improving egglog parity.

+        Oatlog is in-progress work and lacks many features present in egglog.
+Important features not yet implemented include executing rulesets other than the entire set of rules, extraction and `:merge` which is necessary for lattice-based reasoning.

       ],
     ),
   ),
 )

 = Introducing oatlog

+#TODO[omit mentioning master's thesis]

+#TODO[motivation: optimizing compilers short sentence]

 We are building oatlog as our master's thesis.
 It is an e-graph engine based on relational e-matching @relationalematching and uses semi-naive evaluation, similar to eqlog @eqlog and egglog